Starting a Business in California: The Ultimate Guide

 Limited liability company (LLC) in California

 The LLC structure is a popular one, and for good reason—you get the liability protection of a corporation and the tax benefits of a sole proprietorship.
+If you're thinking of setting up an LLC in California, here are some pros and cons to consider.

 - Fairly easy to maintain